chrismgala/reserve_in-store/README.md

 ### Prerequisites
 You must have the following to run this app:
-1. Postgres 9.6.8
+1. Ruby `2.6.7`
-2. Redis
+2. Postgres `9.6.8`
-3. Ruby 2.6.7
+3. Redis

-### Dev tools
+### Developer Tools
 * Bundler is used
-* For JS/CSS assets we use [yarn](https://yarnpkg.com/lang/en/).
+* For JS / CSS assets we use [yarn](https://yarnpkg.com/lang/en/)
-* To view emails being send installed [mailcatcher](https://mailcatcher.me)
+* To view emails being sent installed [mailcatcher](https://mailcatcher.me)

 ### Installation
 Follow these instructions to setup your local development environment:

-1. Create a DB in postgres called `reserve_in-store` and the appropriate user permissions, OR run `rake db:create`
+1. Create a `.env` in the project's root and fill in the relevant details.
+Assuming default settings from Postgres and Redis, you shouldn't have to set anything up.
-2. Copy .env-example to .env and fill in the relevant details.
-Assuming default settings from postgres and redis, then you'll probably not have to set anything up.
+2. Run `rake db:create` *or* create a DB in Postgres called `reserve_in-store` and the appropriate user permissions.
 3. Run `bundle install && bundle exec rake db:migrate && bundle exec rake db:seed && yarn`.
 Then run `rails server` to run your rails server.
 All of these chained commands must pass for successful installation.
+You may need to restart your terminal for the `rails` command to work.

 By default it runs at http://localhost:3000.
 You can also run the server through RubyMine so you can use the debugger and step through code.

 You'll want to run this on another port other than 3000, so you don't conflict with other servers that are running.
-To do that you can run `rails server -p 3003` for example to run the rails server on port 3003.
+To do that you can run `rails server -p 3003` for example to run the Rails server on port 3003.

 If everything ran properly you should be able to see a standard Rails Getting Started when you got to http://localhost:3003 (or whatever your port is) in your browser.